 5. Potluck Party

 Hosting a Christmas party doesn’t mean have to spend a lot of money.
-Do it a potluck style can cut the cost of food.
+Make it a potluck can cut the cost of food.
 When we throw a potluck party, we provide the main dish and ask each of the family to bring a dish to share.